justim/access/README.md

 - Uses a PDO prepared statement pool for faster queries
 - Optimized for bulk queries (ie. easy to fetch collections of collections)
+- Easily present your entities as JSON without worrying about n+1 queries

 ## Requirements